UK Independent. Sourced. Primary. · Est. 2024

 What is the difference between HR software for small businesses and SMEs?

-Small-business HR tools prioritise simplicity, flat-rate pricing, and minimal configuration, typically for under 50 employees.
-SME platforms add organisational hierarchy management, more sophisticated performance management, deeper payroll integrations, and workforce analytics.
-Buying an enterprise system at 60 employees means paying for unused features for years; buying a micro-business tool at 150 employees means working around its limitations every day.
+Small-business HR tools prioritise simplicity, flat-rate pricing and minimal configuration, typically for under 50 employees.
+SME platforms for the 50 to 250 band add organisational hierarchy management, deeper payroll integrations, structured performance cycles and workforce analytics.
+Buying an enterprise system at 60 employees means paying for unused features; buying a micro-business tool at 150 employees means working around its limitations daily.

-How should we handle GDPR compliance when migrating between HR systems?
+How should GDPR compliance be handled when migrating between HR systems?

-Migrating employee data between HR systems is a data processing activity that requires careful management.
-Under UK GDPR you must ensure the new provider has a signed Data Processing Agreement before any data transfer, that data in transit is encrypted, and that employees are informed of material changes to how their data is processed.
-Your existing provider is legally obliged to assist with data export in a portable format.
+Migrating employee data is a data processing activity.
+Under UK GDPR the new provider must have a signed Data Processing Agreement before any transfer, data in transit must be encrypted, and employees must be informed of material changes to how their data is processed.
+The outgoing provider is legally obliged to assist with data export in a portable format.
 ICO guidance on data transfers covers the requirements in full.

-For an organisation with 50–150 employees migrating from spreadsheets or a legacy system, allow 4–8 weeks for a full implementation: approximately two weeks for data migration and configuration, two weeks for manager and employee training, and two weeks of parallel running before go-live.
-Platforms with dedicated implementation teams, such as Ciphr and HiBob, can accelerate this but typically charge separately for implementation services.
+For a business with 50 to 150 employees migrating from spreadsheets or a legacy system, allow 4 to 8 weeks: roughly two weeks for data migration and configuration, two for manager and employee training, and two of parallel running before go-live.
+Simpler platforms like Breathe HR and CharlieHR can be live within days for smaller teams, with no implementation fees.

 Sources